galasa-dev/galasa.dev/src/markdown-pages/docs/ecosystem/ecosystem-role-based-access.md

 ```

 To install the Galasa service, it may be necessary to nominate an `owner` using this mechanism initially, so
-that when such a user logs-in, they are able to promote other trusted users to the position of `admin`.
+that when such a user logs in, they are able to promote other trusted users to the position of `admin`.

-After that point, the kubernetes configuration can be changed to remove the `owner` or not.
+After that point, the Kubernetes configuration can be changed to remove the `owner` or not.

-### How to set the default user role
+### <a name="how-to-set-the-default-user-role"></a>How to set the default user role
 When a new user initially logs into the Galasa web user interface, a user record is created, and that user is assigned a default user role.

 The default user role is configurable by the system installer, who can set a property in the Helm values file when the Galasa service is installed or updated.